tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

 ## Overview

 [Apache Ignite](https://ignite.apache.org/) is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads, delivering in-memory speeds at petabyte scale.
 This contrib package contains an integration between Apache Ignite and TensorFlow.
 The integration is based on [tf.data](https://www.tensorflow.org/api_docs/python/tf/data) from TensorFlow side and [Binary Client Protocol](https://apacheignite.readme.io/v2.6/docs/binary-client-protocol) from Apache Ignite side.
-It allows to use Apache Ignite as a datasource for neural network training, inference and all other computations supported by TensorFlow.
+It allows to use Apache Ignite as a data source for neural network training, inference and all other computations supported by TensorFlow.

 ## Features

-Ignite Dataset provides a set of features that makes it possible to use it in a wide range of cases.
+Ignite Dataset provides features that that you can use in a wide range of cases.
 The most important and interesting features are described below.

 ### Distributed In-Memory Datasource
-[Apache Ignite](https://ignite.apache.org/) is a distributed in-memory database, caching, and processing platform that allows to avoid limitations of hard drive and provide high reading speed and ability to store and operate with as much data as you need in distributed cluster.
-Using of Ignite Dataset makes it possible to utilize all these advantages.
+[Apache Ignite](https://ignite.apache.org/) is a distributed in-memory database, caching, and processing platform that provides fast data access.
+It allows you to avoid limitations of hard drive and and store and operate with as much data as you need in distributed cluster.
+You can utilize these benefits of Apache Ignite by using Ignite Dataset.
+Moreover, Ignite Dataset can be used for the following use-cases:
 - If you have a **gigabyte** of data you can keep it on a single machine on a hard drive, but you will face with hard drive speed limitations.
 At the same time, you can store your data in Apache Ignite on the same machine and use it as a datasource for TensorFlow and thus avoid these limitations.
 - If you have a **terabyte** of data you probably still can keep it on a single machine on a hard drive, but you will face with hard drive speed limitations again.
 At the same time, you can store your data in Apache Ignite distributed in-memory cluster and use it as a datasource for TensorFlow and thus avoid these limitations.
 - If you have a **petabyte** of data you can't keep it on a single machine.
 At the same time, you can store your data in Apache Ignite distributed in-memory cluster and use it as a datasource for TensorFlow.

-It's  important that Apache Ignite is not just a step of ETL pipeline between database or data warehouse and TensorFlow.
+Note that Apache Ignite is not just a step of ETL pipeline between a database or a data warehouse and TensorFlow.
 Apache Ignite is a high-grade database itself.
-Choosing Apache Ignite and TensorFlow you are getting everything you need to work with operational or historical data and, in the same time, an ability to use this data for neural network training and inference.
+By choosing Apache Ignite and TensorFlow you are getting everything you need to work with operational or historical data and, at the same time, an ability to use this data for neural network training and inference.

 ```bash
 $ apache-ignite-fabric/bin/ignite.sh